Durastudio-FLOSS/csv-cleaner/README.md

 # csv-cleaner

 Simple cli (command line interface) open source .csv (comma separated values) cleaner.
-I use it for preparing USAA .csv files for conversion to .ofx files for import to financial software like Quicken, Quickbooks, or open source Gnucash (https://gnucash.org).
+I use it for preparing USAA .csv files for conversion to .qif/.ofx files for import to financial software like Quicken, Quickbooks, or open source Gnucash (https://gnucash.org).

 ## Requirements: